Magento 2 plugin interceptor system:

 Plugins(interceptor) cannot be used with any of the following case:

-• Objects which are instantiated before Magento\Framework\Interception is bootstrapped
+7. Objects that are instantiated before the Magento\Framework\Interception is bootstrapped

 Plugin declaration: